JLanzuisi/Jack-SB/README.md

 ### PDF

 The build process relies on `latexmk` and luaLaTeX.
-A TeX distribution (MikTeX was used here) is required, of course, as are all the packages invoked by `\usepackage`.
+A TeX distribution (MikTeX and TeXlive were tested here) is required, of course, as are all the packages invoked by `\usepackage`.

 The book's typefaces are those in the Reforma family by Pampatype.